aidanmelen/bobcat-miner-python/README.md

 ...
 ```

-The search may take awhile depending on IP address assigned to your Bobcat.
+The search may take awhile depending on your Bobcat's IP address.
 However; this step can be skipped by specifying either the `--ip-address` or `--hostname` options.

 ```console
 $ bobcat --ip-address 192.168.0.10 -C DEBUG autopilot